 A Landmark Oral History

-One of the most daring missions of WWII, told by those who were there, now in paperback
+One of the most daring missions of WW2, told by those who were there, now in paperback for the 75th Anniversary of Operation Chastise.

 For the first time, acclaimed oral historian Max Arthur has gathered together the voices of the 'Dambusters', including Guy Gibson, commander of the mission and Barnes Wallis, who developed the iconic Bouncing Bomb.
 These voices tell of the hard training and sheer bravery that went into this legendary mission.
 We also hear from the German civilians who suffered the attack, who speak of the devastation that was wrought in their lives.
 This was a raid like no other, and in this extraordinary collection Max Arthur has created an enduring record of a unique event in British military history.